[] About Program

 [] Type of Training

-Full-time - Face to face
+Full-time and face to face

 [] Director and Deputy Directors

-Director
+Acting Director

 Prof. Dr. Pınar GÜLTEKİN